All Episodes

 I feel really good.

-You're not judging yourself for your judgment.
+You're not judging yourself for your judgment?

-Um, a little bit.
+A little bit.

-Oh, the dangerous place, your mind.
+Oh, the dangerous place.

-We're gonna heal that down.
+We're going to heal that down.

-We'll work on that now.
+We'll worry about that now.

 Stick around.

-Up next, make your dreams come true this year.
+And up next, make your dreams come true this year.

-It's the free class day you've been asking for with motivational leader, Gabrielle Bernstein.
+It's the free class day you've been asking for with motivational leader Gabrielle Bernstein.

-So, what's your dream?
+So what's your dream?

 You'll have to find out.